Data collections in Workbench

 To delete your data collection, expand the three-dot menu and click Delete.

 A dialog will appear asking you to confirm deletion.
-All controlled resources and cloud environments will be deleted, and everyone with access to the data collection will be affected.
+All controlled resources and apps will be deleted, and everyone with access to the data collection will be affected.

 Warning